 Q-1.
-Am I eligible to participate in the Plan?
+Can I participate in the Plan?

-All employees of Carle Holding Company, Inc. ("Carle") and any adopting for-profit entity are eligible to contribute to the Plan, subject to the Special Rules below.
+All employees of Carle and any adopting nonprofit affiliate of Carle (including employees of Hoopeston, employees of RMH, physicians who are part of a recognized residency program, and employees of CCI) are eligible to participate in the Plan.
 Leased employees and independent contractors are not eligible to participate in the Plan.
-If you are eligible to contribute to the 403(b) Plan on or after March 1, 2011, you are not eligible to contribute to this Plan.
+If you are eligible to contribute to the 401(k) Plan on or after March 1, 2011, you are not eligible to contribute to this Plan.